Immune-system therapy shows promise in adults with leukemia

-NEW YORK (Reuters) - An experimental therapy that tweaks cancer patients’ own immune cells to recognize an often-deadly form of leukemia has shrunk tumors and sent the cancer into remission in adults, according to a U.S. study published on Wednesday.
+NEW YORK, March 20 (Reuters) - An experimental therapy that tweaks cancer patients’ own immune cells to recognize an often-deadly form of leukemia has shrunk tumors and sent the cancer into remission in adults, according to a U.S. study published on Wednesday.

 Although a similar immune-system approach has shown promise in children with this cancer as well as in adults with a related form of leukemia, it is the first time this particular therapy has worked in adults.